chrisjdavie/interview_practice/hackerrank/sql/basic_select.md

-# Basic SQL questions on hackerrank
+# Basic Select SQL questions on hackerrank

 Practising SQL, cos I'm a lot less confident in it and do worse on interviews on it than Python right now.